-As we see from {}Fig.~\ref{fig1}, as we increase the power $n$ of the potential, the smaller is the number of \textit{e}-folds that results.
-The PDFs for the three cases considered has a dispersion of around $20$-\textit{e}-folds from the peak of the distribution, quickly vanishing at the extrema.
-In particular, we obtain no more than about a total of 80-\textit{e}-folds of inflationary expansion for the sextic potential.
-One recalls that from results for the perturbation spectra in LQC, one typically requires at least around 80-\textit{e}-folds of total expansion from the bounce in LQC to the end of inflation, such that the quantum effects on the primordial power spectra to be sufficiently diluted~\cite{Zhu:2017jew}.
+As we see from {}Fig.~\ref{fig1}, as we increase the power $n$ of the potential the number of \textit{e}-folds decreases.
+The PDFs for the three cases considered have a dispersion of around $20$ \textit{e}-folds from the peak of the distribution, and quickly vanish at the extrema.
+In particular, we obtain no more than about a total of 80 \textit{e}-folds of inflationary expansion for the sextic potential.
+One recalls that from the results for the perturbation spectra in LQC, one typically requires at least around 80 \textit{e}-folds of total expansion from the bounce in LQC to the end of inflation, such that the quantum effects on the primordial power spectra are sufficiently diluted~\cite{Zhu:2017jew}.
 On the contrary, if the total expansion lasts less than this minimum, the LQC effects on the spectra would already be visible.
-As the preinflationary expansion that starts from the bounce until the beginning of inflation does not last more than about 4-\textit{e}-folds (see discussion at the end of Sec.~\ref{LQCphases} and also the explicit results on this given below), this already puts in strong tension with the observations the sextic potential and excludes all other higher power monomial potential ($n > 3$) when considering the predicted number of \textit{e}-folds alone in LQC, even when these models are implemented in the warm inflation picture\footnote{Also, in standard cold inflation scenarios the monomial power-law potentials are strongly disfavored based on the values for the tensor-to-scalar ratio and/or the spectral tilt predicted by them~\cite{Akrami:2018odb}.}.
-On the other hand, the quartic potential (and all other cases with $n < 3$), can most easily satisfy the required minimum amount of expansion from the bounce to the end of the inflationary phase. {}Finally, we note that the result we have obtained for the quadratic potential, which gives a most likely $N_{\rm infl}$ at around $140$, is in agreement with the previous results already obtained in Ref.~\cite{Linsefors:2013cd} for this specific form of the inflationary potential.
+As the preinflationary expansion that starts from the bounce until the beginning of inflation does not last more than about 4 \textit{e}-folds (see discussion at the end of Sec.~\ref{LQCphases} and also the explicit results on this given below), this already puts the sextic potential in strong tension with the observations and excludes all other higher-power monomial potentials ($n > 3$) when considering the predicted number of \textit{e}-folds alone in LQC, even when these models are implemented in the warm inflation picture.\footnote{Also, in standard cold inflation scenarios the monomial power-law potentials are strongly disfavored based on the values for the tensor-to-scalar ratio and/or the spectral tilt predicted by them~\cite{Akrami:2018odb}.} On the other hand, the quartic potential (and all other cases with $n < 3$) can most easily satisfy the required minimum amount of expansion from the bounce to the end of the inflationary phase. {}Finally, we note that the result we have obtained for the quadratic potential, which gives a $N_{\rm infl}$ of around $140$, is in agreement with the previous results already obtained in Ref.~\cite{Linsefors:2013cd} for this specific form of the inflationary potential.
 The results for the quartic and sextic forms of the potential are new.